IkarosKappler/m/README.md

 # M (Math)

-A Javascript math and calculus collection.
+A math and calculus collection for Javascript.

-License: GPLv3